mdkaraman/sonnet_searchAPI/README.md

 # sonnet_searchAPI
-A simple API for searching the text of Shakespeare's sonnet sequence
+A simple API for searching the text of Shakespeare's sonnets.